Avoid Sleeping During Class

 Whether eatable things like chewing gum, fruit juices are really helpful to avoid sleep?

 Your question sounds funny, but the answer is ABSOLUTELY!
 When I am driving late at night, I start to doze off sometimes.
 I have found chewing keeps me awake.
 I often get a cup of ice and chew the ice to stay awake.
-It works really well.
-Chewing gum works to a lesser degree because it does not include that ice cold jolt an ice cube provides.
+It works well.
+Chewing gum works to a lesser degree because it does not include that cold jolt an ice cube provides.
 However, for some people this keeps their brains engaged enough to avoid falling asleep.

 I feel It is becoming tough to focus, what should I do?